EdwardArnold23/Proptech/Real Estate Market Analysis/README.md

   2. Review and visualization of the average sale prices by neighborhoods;
   3. Mapping of via Geoviews;
   4. Recommendations of where to invest for buying and renting properties in San Franscisco, California.
+      ** Please note that in running the jupyter notebook hvplot visuals may have a delay and restarting the kernel may be needed. **

 ## Credits
  - UC Berkeley Fintech Bootcamp